 The 2% Difference

-I have consistently contended that executives who tolerate “B” and “C” players on their teams give up a lot.
-Let me now quantify it:
+Executives who tolerate “B” and “C” players on their teams give up a lot.
+Let’s quantify it:

 Let’s say you are a CEO with 5 key management team reports, running a $50 million (revenue) company.
 Let’s say that you project 10% revenue growth next year, but you have a “B” player on your team that might hold you back a bit.
 If you achieve only 8% growth, you just gave up $1 million in revenue.
 Would hitting 8% instead of 10% be regarded as a failure by your board or parent company?
 Probably not.
 You probably still get your bonus.